No Products in the Cart

 Pages 115-160 are chapters on eyes, labels, identification, fakes, patterns, oddballs and of course, more Joe.
 The book ends with my last question to Joe.
 “Joe, if you were surrounded by every person that ever bought a Joe Yee lure, what would you say to them?”

 "I would tell them all that I hope they catch a 1000-pounder.
 Once a customer, always a friend.”

 When first approached about the idea of doing a book about him, Joe’s typical modest reaction was, “That’s fine with me, but nobody will buy it.”
 It’s quite a project to research decades of craftsmanship and confirm the findings through the maker when you are working with a modest personality like Joe’s.
 Presenting it accurately and as unfiltered as possible is another challenge.

 Throughout this process Joe insisted this book be about his lures, not himself.
 Inside Joe Yee and His Lures you will find both.
-And you should know that this book was done with the permission and cooperation of Joe Yee, and that Joe is a major partner in the distribution of any proceeds from this book … whether he likes it or not.
+And you should know that this book was done with the permission and cooperation of Joe Yee, and that Joe was a major partner in the distribution of any proceeds from this book … even though he of course said he wanted nothing.

-Only 1000 limited edition, numbered copies are being printed.
+Only 1000 limited edition, numbered copies were printed.
 Joe Yee and His Lures is a “coffee table style” large 9 ¼” X 12 ¼” glossy, full-color, hardcover, case-bound book.
 More than 400 full-color photographs are printed on glossy art-quality paper with gold gilt edges.
 It deserved no less.

 I hope you enjoy this book half as much as I enjoyed putting it together.